 Moody Rd. itself is a very pleasant climb, so you could certainly stay on it until it deadends at Page Mill Rd., but eventually you’d be looking at a startling stretch of climbing that peaks at 16%, and there’s a easier and prettier alternative.
 Go R onto Moody Court.
 The signs tell you it’s private and not a through street, but you’re welcome to ride it and it’s closed only to cars.
 Soon you meet a cable across the road and you’re on dirt for perhaps a mile (which RidewithGPS shows as a trail).
 I am no fan of dirt, but this is dirt any road bike can ride in comfort, perfectly smooth hardpack at a mild uphill pitch that poses no traction problems.
 So you won’t actually get “dirty” despite the name (though, as with all dirt, I wouldn’t attempt it in wet conditions).
 It’s wild and wooded in there, quite the surprise after the multi-million-dollar manicured manses you’ve been riding past.

 There is no signage, but just stay on the main route and ignore all obvious driveways.
 Soon you hit another cable, the dirt ends, and you’re on Central Drive.
 Central deadends at Page Mill Rd.
-Take a break and check out Foothill Park on PMR—it’s a charmer.
+Take a break from pedaling and check out Foothill Park on PMR—it’s a charmer.

 It’s a stone’s throw down PMR to Altamont Rd, which offers views of some homes remarkably lavish even for this neighborhood, and one short but super-sweet, fast descending leg—you’re there when you see the “bicyclists—caution” sign.
 As if.